Virginia Norwood

-Virginia Tower Norwood (born January 1927) is a retired American physicist.
-She is best known for her contribution to the Landsat program having designed the Multispectral Scanner which was first used on Landsat 1.
+Virginia Tower Norwood (January 8, 1927 – March 26, 2023) was an American aerospace engineer, inventor, and physicist.
+She was best known for her contribution to the Landsat program, having designed the Multispectral Scanner which was first used on Landsat 1.
 She has been called "The Mother of Landsat" for this work.

-Education
+Early life and education

+Virginia Tower was born on January 8, 1927, at Fort Totten in New York City, United States the eldest daughter of Eleanor Monroe and John Vogler Tower.
+He was an Army officer, had a master's degree in physics, and later taught at Carnegie Tech.
+Her mother was skilled in mathematics and languages and studied independently.
+Her father actively encouraged young Virginia's interest in physics and mathematics; he gave her a slide rule when she was nine years old, and helped to develop her mathematical skills.
+The family moved around with her father's military career, living in Panama, Oklahoma, and Bermuda.
+Once military families were sent back to the American mainland following the attack on Pearl Harbor in December 1941, she was a pupil at five high schools.
+In 1943, her guidance counselor in high school suggested she become a librarian due to her intelligence, but she was much more interested in numbers than words.

-Norwood was accepted into the Massachusetts Institute of Technology with a partial scholarship in 1944 and graduated in 1947 with a degree in mathematical physics.
+Norwood was accepted into the Massachusetts Institute of Technology with a partial scholarship in 1944.
+She was graduated in 1947 with a degree in mathematical physics.

-While working at the United States Army Signal Corps in New Jersey she took engineering classes through a Rutgers University Extension programme.
+While working at the United States Army Signal Corps in New Jersey, she took engineering classes through a Rutgers University extension programme.

 Career

-A year after graduating from MIT she was hired by the US Army Signal Corps Laboratories in Fort Monmouth, New Jersey.
-She began working on weather radar, later designing a radar reflector for weather balloons before progressing to work on microwave antenna design.
+A year after graduation from MIT she was hired by the U.S. Army Signal Corps Laboratories in Fort Monmouth, New Jersey.
+She began working on weather radar.
+While there, she designed a radar reflector for weather balloons before progressing to work on microwave antenna design.